 - 2 tablespoons buttermilk

-- 4 saltine or soda crackers crushed into fine crumbs
+- 1 slice sandwich bread ( or 5 saltine crackers), crushed into fine crumbs

 - 1 teaspoon dried oregano